jkub6/jcc/README.md

 * currently only scope for compounds, functions, and files
 * Need to add for if? <- add test
 * Continnue in for loops may be broken <- add test
+* add test for mul, xor, or, and, and shifts.
+* test for BP differential in function call.

 ## Compiler Reference Documents